kyleaoconnell22/BDS_genomics_tutorial/README.md

 You could run the whole pipeline by running the python script like this:
 `python3 scripts/execute_mapping.py input reference/Homo_sapiens_assembly38.fasta --path_to_resources resources --variant_caller haplotypecaller --filter_vcf VQSR --threads 4`

-Or, you can run the commands individually like this:
+But, in this tutorial we are going to run the commands individually so that you can get a feel for what is happening at each step:

 #### Assign global variables
 `RESULTS='results/HG00096'`